tungld/tungld.github.io/cv/cv.md

   - The award recognizes the most outstanding IBM technical accomplishments in a year.
   - I got the award for my contribution to a deep learning compiler that supports IBM Integrated On-Chip AI Accelerator in IBM z16.
 - IBM Tech2023 award for top technical contributors in IBM.
-- The IBM Outstanding Innovation Award (OIA) in 2022.
+- The IBM Outstanding Innovation Award (OIA) in 2022, 2025.
-- The IBM Outstanding Technical Achievement Award (OTAA) in 2018, 2019, 2020, 2021.
+- The IBM Outstanding Technical Achievement Award (OTAA) in 2018, 2019, 2020, 2021, 2024.
-- The IBM Technical Collaboration Achievement Program award (TCAP, a new type of OSRP) in 2022 (leader level), and 2023 (leader level).
+- The IBM Technical Collaboration Achievement Program award (TCAP, a new type of OSRP) in 2022 (leader level), 2023 (leader level) and 2024 (leader level).
 - The IBM Open Source Recognition Program award (OSRP) in 2018 (leader level), 2019 (contributor level), 2020 (contributor level), 2021 (contributor level).
 - [Hitachi Scholarship for Ph.D. courses](http://www.hitachi-zaidan.net/global/scholarship/index.html)
   (October 2012 - April 2016).
 I am the only person from [HUST, Vietnam](http://hust.edu.vn/) ever who gets the scholarship.